-The County has authorized approximately \$10,000,000 of additional debt for the school system.
-Additionally, the County has ongoing capital needs that may or may not require the issuance of additional debt.
+The County has not authorized any additional debt.
+However, the County has ongoing captial needs that may or may not require the issuance of additional debt.
 The County may also authorize the issuance of additional refundings of outstanding debt as savings opportunities arise.